Common reed (Phragmites australis)

 Stem height: up to 4 m (2)

-Common and widespread (3).
-Reedbeds are a priority habitat under the UK Biodiversity Action Plan (UK BAP) (4).
+Phragmites australis is listed as Least Concern (LC) on the IUCN Red List (1).
+This species is common and widespread (4).
+Reedbeds are a priority habitat under the UK Biodiversity Action Plan (UK BAP) (6).

 The UK BAP Habitat Action Plan for reedbeds is available from: